Drag culture has its vocabulary. Study up before you see the show!

 Dusted (adj.): The act of looking polished, flawless, or perfect.
 The opposite of “busted.”

-Feeling the fantasy: The giddy feeling you get when you absolutely love what you are doing in a particular moment.
+Feeling the fantasy: The giddy feeling you get when you love what you are doing in a particular moment.

 Fishy: A term used to describe a drag queen who looks extremely feminine or one who convincingly resembles a biological woman.
 The term refers to the supposed scent of a woman’s vagina, which is colloquially likened to the smell of fish.
 (As feminists, we don’t love this word, but drag doesn’t take itself seriously, so we shouldn’t either.
 Besides, fish is healthy and delicious.)